What is a co-op?

 What is the Co-op’s legal status?
 Am I liable as a part-owner?

 The Co-op is incorporated in Pennsylvania as a not-for-profit cooperative enterprise.
-It’s similar to an LLC in the sense that it shields the individual owners’ assets from a liability suit.
+The Co-op is not a 501c(3) tax exempt charitable organization—and so member equity is not tax deductible—but similar to an LLC, our legal status shields the individual owners’ assets from a liability suit.
 In the event that the Co-op is sued, the Board of Directors is the responsible party; the Co-op carries liability insurance to protect its assets and the board members.

 Community: Empowering South Philly neighbors by giving them a reason to come together